oasis-tcs/openc2-ap-pf/oc2pf.md

 * MUST support the pf:rule_number Target type as defined in Table 2.1.2-2.
 * SHOULD populate the Command Arguments field with "response_requested" : "complete".
 * MAY populate the Command Arguments field with the insert_rule Argument.
-* MUST populate the Command Arguments field with "response_requested" : "complete" if the insert_rule Argument is populated.
+* MUST populate the Command Arguments field with '"response_requested" : "complete"' if the insert_rule Argument is populated.

 OpenC2 Consumers that receive 'allow [target]' Commands:
 * MUST respond with the Response status code 200 upon successful parsing of the 'allow [target]' Command and subsequent implementation of the corresponding rule.